 Immerse yourself in the atmosphere of the small royal chapel, bathed in the colorful light coming in through the magnificent stained glass windows.
 On your way out, walk across the street toward the Queen Elizabeth II Flower Market and its covered stands.

-While you’re here, duck inside Notre Dame Cathedral and then climb up to the top of the south tower to admire the view of the Paris rooftops.
-Walk around the church and pass through the garden to gaze at the impressive flying buttresses.
+You can, however, admire the amazingly resilient Notre Dame Cathedral from the far end of the Parvis de Notre Dame.
+Unfortunately, the garden surrounding the monument is closed but walk along the side of the church on the Rue du Cloître-Notre-Dame to gaze at the impressive flying buttresses that are miraculously still standing.
 At the end of the island, go into the square to visit the World War II Memorial to the Martyrs of the Deportation.

 Cross over the bridge to the Ile Saint Louis, and take a right towards the little square at the end of the island.
 Admire one of the most scenic views over the river and the Ile de la Cité, and head back upstream following the Quai de Bourbon, passing by the Hotel Le Charron, just one example of the many hôtel particuliers on the island.